LogtalkDotOrg/logtalk3/tools/wrapper/NOTES.md

 and wraps the code in each file using an object wrapper, and advises on missing directives to be added to those objects by using the compiler lint checker and the reflection API.
-The user can then either save the generated wrapper objects or copy and pasted the printed advise into the Prolog files (updating them to Logtalk files by adding the object opening and closing directives to the Prolog files).
-The wrapper objects can then be loaded for testing and for use with other tools.
+The user can then either save the generated wrapper objects or copy and paste the printed advise into the Prolog files (updating them to Logtalk files by adding the object opening and closing directives to the Prolog files).
+The wrapper objects use `include/1` directives to include the Prolog files and can be loaded for testing and for use with other tools.
+The wrapped Prolog files are not modified and thus require only read permission.

 API documentation